microsoft/BotFramework-WebChat/samples/19.c.single-sign-on-for-teams-apps/README.md

 This sample is a simplified and reduced version of the sample "[Single sign-on demo for enterprise apps using OAuth](https://microsoft.github.io/BotFramework-WebChat/19.a.single-sign-on-for-enterprise-apps)" and modified from "[Single sign-on demo for Intranet apps using OAuth](https://microsoft.github.io/BotFramework-WebChat/19.b.single-sign-on-for-intranet-apps)".
 There are notable differences:

--  In this demo, we are targeting Microsoft Teams "tab apps", which is a set of web pages browsed thru an embedded and limited web browser inside Microsoft Teams
+-  In this demo, we are targeting Microsoft Teams "tab apps", which is a set of web pages browsed through an embedded and limited web browser inside Microsoft Teams
    -  Tab apps are supported on desktop client only.
 Microsoft Teams on mobile client do not support embed content in apps and requires external apps for tab content
       - See "[Tabs on mobile clients](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/tabs/tabs-requirements#tabs-on-mobile-clients)" for more information
    -  OAuth sign-in popup is controlled by Microsoft Teams